Glen1555/Cakewalk-Delay-Record/README.md

 # Cakewalk-Delay-Record
 Provides a small topmost window for delay of recording by seconds entered.
 Easy playback rewind or pause recording and play at current position
+NOTE: The PDF and other places mention that this program might work with other DAW.
+Nevertheless, the .exe included is specific as placing focus on the Cakewalk DAW.
+If you wish to use with another DAW, modify the include .ahk where both WinActivate and WinWait are being used.
+The dialog buttons are able to be tested without a DAW running.
+The main part of the code is within an infinite loop with a Sleep,100 so as not to consume the processor, espcially that DAWs and libraries thereof run heavy on processing.
+Cakewalk-Delay-Record should make very little difference on performance of the DAWs.